mEkKs10/learning-git/README.md

 # learning-git
-to learn how to commit my codes here on
+to learn how to commit my codes here on github.com

-testing to commit...two
+testing to commit...three